 The workflow of a Kanban team ends at the delivery point.
 When the consumer receives the good or service, most teams consider this to be the delivery point.
 Cards need to be delivered as quickly as possible from the commitment point to the delivery site.
 We refer to the amount of time passed between the two as Lead Time.
 To minimize lead time, kanban teams are every time refining their processes.

-So, Kanban boards help manage projects.
+So, Kanban boards examples help manage projects.
 Many workforce management software offer Kanban boards as part of their features.
 EmpMonitor is one of these tools for managing projects.
 Now, let’s dive deeper into what it offers.

 Read More: